margaritageleta/TAED-bias/_posts/2020-5-04-Activities.md

 ---

 ### Activity 1: DEBATE algorithmic bias examples
 4 interesting and contradictory situations about bias in the algorithms will be discussed.
-A link to Mural will be provided.
+Follow this [link](https://app.mural.co/t/biascommunity5219/m/biascommunity5219/1588433438781/ba8b369bccc9c0b9250d00c34af732c5dc931618) to access the Mural!

 ### Activity 2: DEBATE on some of the Datasheet Questions
 An activity consisting of 2 parts.
 It will be in the same Mural as activity 1.